blaire9989/BEMsim3D/README.md

 — Solver

-Users are strongly not recommended to modify any of the code in the above class files.
+#### Users are strongly not recommended to modify any of the code in the above class files.

 ### Individual Simulations
 The driver code of the simulation is written in the file bem3d.cpp.

+#### Users are responsible for providing input data of the correct formats.

+Three input files are expected for simulations on each surface sample.
+Users choose a short name for each surface sample they wish to simulate, and create a folder of this name in the data/ directory.
+Users should then put three input files into this created folder.

+##### zvals.txt

+##### wvl.txt

+##### wi.txt

-Users also need to understand the command line arguments specified at the beginning of the main function.
+#### Users also need to understand the command line arguments specified at the beginning of the main function.

 For individual simulations, the following command-line arguments are relevant:

 -c: selects the simulated wavelength from the provided wvl.txt file.
 If there are C rows (corresponding to C wavelengths) in wvl.txt, this input argument should be an integer between 0 and C-1, inclusive.
 If the user does not specify this argument, simulations will be done for all the wavelengths specified in wvl.txt.